 Toothaches can be caused by a variety of problems, including something as simple as a lodged piece of popcorn.
 If you floss around your teeth and your toothache still persists, it could be a sign of an infection.
 In this case, you may need a root canal, but there’s no reason to fret.
 We make sure that each of our treatments is pain-free and offer sedation dentistry so you can feel relaxed and comfortable.
 Root canal therapy will allow us to save your natural tooth so you won’t need to have it replaced.

 What should I do if my emergency dentist is closed?

-When you visit New Image Dentistry, our team is available 24/7 to guide you through your situation and make sure that no additional harm comes to your mouth.
+At New Image Dentistry, our team is available 24/7 to guide you through your situation and make sure that no additional harm comes to your mouth.
 Plus, we also offer same-day appointments so you don’t have to wait in pain.
-Even if you need to go to the emergency room and get medical treatment before visiting us, be sure to contact our office whenever you have the time so we can schedule a visit to repair and protect your smile!
+Even if you need to go to the emergency room and get medical treatment before visiting us, be sure to contact our dental office whenever you have the time so we can schedule a visit to repair and protect your smile!